Marinated Roast Beef

 2. Pre-heat your oven to 500 degrees

-3. Remove the beef from the marinade and place in a large cast iron skillet, or uncovered in a dutch oven.
-If using an oven probe insert it into the thickest part of the beef
+3. Remove the beef from the marinade and place in a large Cast Iron skillet, or uncovered in a dutch oven

-4. Place in the oven and set a timer for 15 minutes.
-This will allow a nice crust to form
+4. Place in the oven and set a timer for 20 minutes

-7. Once cooked, remove the beef from the oven and tent with aluminum foil to rest for 15-30 minutes.
-Do not cut into the beef without resting first!
+9. IMPORTANT: Do not cut into the beef until it has rested for at least 30 minutes.
 You must allow the internal juices and proteins to settle to ensure a nice juicy cut.
-By 30 minutes the internal temperature should have raised another 10-15 degrees.
+By 30 minutes the internal temperature should have reached around 125 degrees for a medium rare cut as shown in the photos

-8. Once rested, slice against the grain to your preferred thickness and enjoy!
+10. Once the meat has rested, slice against the grain to your preferred thickness, and enjoy!